-If you plan a career in research in molecular or cell biology or intend to pursue graduate studies in these fields, then the molecular biology direction may be best for you.
+The molecular biology direction is recommended for students who are planning a career in research in molecular or cell biology or intend to pursue graduate studies in these fields.
 The molecular biology direction is also recommended for students considering careers in bioinformatics, forensics or drug discovery.
 Recommended elective courses include: